Homemade Ranch Dressing

 This post may contain affiliate links.
 Please read our disclosure policy.

-A restaurant-quality version of the classic salad dressing we all crave: fresh, creamy and tangy.
+A restaurant-quality version of the classic salad dressing we all crave: fresh, creamy, and tangy.

-It’s great on any kind of crunchy lettuce salad, and it’s also a terrific change of pace as a pasta salad dressing; try it on a BLT Pasta Salad.
-Then dollop it on chicken, and even on pizza (trust me, it’s weird, but it’s still delicious!).
-If you want to try more homemade creamy dressings, check out blue cheese dressing and this tangy buttermilk dressing.
+DIY ranch dressing is great on any kind of crunchy lettuce salad, and it’s also a terrific change of pace as a pasta salad dressing; try it on a BLT Pasta Salad.
+Then dollop it on chicken and dunk a slice of cold pizza in it (trust me, it’s weird, but it’s still delicious!).
+Also perfect as a dunk for chicken wings and even french fries.

-When they were young, two of my nieces would essentially only eat a vegetable if there was ranch dressing to dip it in, and I think they represent a significant portion of the kid population.
+When they were young, two of my nieces would essentially only eat a fresh vegetable if there was ranch dressing to dip it in, and I think they represent a significant portion of the kid population.
 There are decent bottled dressings out there, but nothing compares to the freshness of a homemade ranch dressing, and it’s quite easy to make.
 Plus, it will last for a week in the fridge, so salads a-plenty for everyone.

 • Mayonnaise – I use equal amounts of mayonnaise and sour cream for a perfect amount of creaminess.